 Return Policy Transparency

 Make sure it’s clear.
 Make sure it’s easy.
 If you ship your items out, offer free return shipping.
-If they purchase in-store, offer a full refund instead of in-store credit.
+If they purchase in-store, offer a full refund instead of an in-store credit.
 Consumers expect a generous and transparent return policy, and by neglecting this, you could lose a ton of sales.

 Sponsor a local holiday event

 This can be huge for small local businesses to get exposure to more people in your area who would love to shop with you.
-Research local holiday festivals, parades, or party to see if they accept sponsors.
+Research local holiday festivals, parades, or parties to see if they accept sponsors.

 Host a Secret sale (online or in-store)

 People love being in on a secret.
 Reward your most valued customers and/or email list by hosting a secret sale exclusive only to them.
 Offer certain products or services to them before they go on sale for everyone else, or even with a little bit of an extra discount.
 Or maybe you want to offer those prices exclusive to them.

 If your business has a blog, consider creating themed blog posts featuring your products.
 Spin them in the way of providing gift ideas, recipes, how to host the perfect holiday party, etc. The point is to show how your products can work in your reader’s everyday life.

 If you don’t have a blog, no problem!
 Chances are, there are plenty of relevant bloggers in your niche and community that write holiday gift guides.
 Reach out to the bloggers with a sample of your products and services and ask for a spotlight on their blog!

 Exclusive Downloadable Bonuses